shivashant25/Sentinel-with-XDR/labguide/part-01/lab12.md

 ## Part:1 Lab 10 - Ingest Logs from Azure Network security Groups

 ## Lab scenario
-Set up log ingestion from Microsoft Entra ID (Azure Active Directory) into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.
+Set up log ingestion from Azure Network security Groups into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks:
-- Task 1: Ingesting logs from Microsoft Entra ID to Sentinel
+- Task 1: Ingesting logs from Azure Network security Groups to Sentinel

 ## Architecture Diagram